07. Variational Autoencoders¶

 Intractable Integral¶

-As we have already introduced the latent variable $z$ to our probabilistic model, we can suggest that our objective is to learn the joint distribution $p(x, z)$, which has a well-known formula:
+As we have already introduced the latent variable $z$ to our probabilistic model, our objective is to learn the joint distribution $p(x, z)$, which has a well-known formula:

 $$ p_\theta(x, z) = p_\theta(x \mid z)\, p(z). $$